Sampreett/Spotify-Dashboard/README.md

 ![Spotify Dashboard](image/Spotify%20Dashboard.png)

 ## Overview
 This repository contains a Power BI dashboard designed to visualize various metrics of Spotify tracks.
-The dashboard provides insights into track performance, popularity, and other key statistics.
+After enriching the dataset with track cover image urls using python script and spotify developer credentials, the dashboard provides insights into track performance, popularity, and other key statistics.

 ### Key Features
 - **Track Info Section**: Displays details about the selected track including the track name, artist, release date, and streaming statistics across multiple platforms like YouTube, Pandora, SiriusXM, Shazam, and TikTok.